 We have historically and continue to place strong emphasis on research and development.
 We consider research and development capability as a crucial factor to our success and our ability to develop innovative and competitive products to meet the technological requirements of customers.
-As of December 31, 2021, our research and development team comprised of 107 employees, or approximately 40.8% of our total number of employees, based across our offices in China.
-Our research and development expenses were US\$6.6 million in 2021.
+As of December 31, 2022, our research and development team comprised of 126 employees, or approximately 42.4% of our total number of employees.
+Our research and development expenses were US\$5.1 million in 2022.

-Our research and development team is overseen by our Chairman and CEO, Mr. Dong Hu.
+Our research and development team is overseen by our Chairman, CEO and CFO, Mr. Dong Hu.
 Within our research and development team, we have a specialized ASIC chip design team focused on designing ASIC chips for the development of cutting-edge mining machine products and for other blockchain research and development projects that utilize ASIC chips.
 The other members of our research and development team focus on non-ASIC aspects of mining machine products, telecommunications products and new applications for blockchain technology.